Study abroad in Switzerland for students

 Work While Study

-After obtaining your residence permit and proving that you have sufficient funds to cover your studies expenses in Switzerland, you may be able to take a part-time job.
-In fact, the student residence permit definitely allows for a part-time job as long your university provides a statement confirming that your job will affect your studies.
-You can work up to 15 hours per week, but this is flexible depending on the canton (for example, in Geneva, you can work up to 30 hours per week).
-It is easier to find employment in the large urban centers like Geneva and Zurich.
-Each university has a job placement office that provides information to students over student employment.
+After obtaining your residence permit and proving that you have enough money to pay for your studies in Switzerland, you might be able to work part-time.
+In fact, according to the student residence permit, you can work part-time as long as your university confirms that your job will have an impact on your studies.
+You can work 15 hours per week.
+However, this is flexible according to the canton.
+For example, you can work 30 hours per week in Geneva.
+It is easier to find work in big cities such as Geneva and Zurich.
+All universities have a job placement office which informs students about student employment.

 Wages of an average part-time job vary between CHF 20 – 35 per hour according to the type of job and your skills.